michaelkoetter/MotorThing/README.md

 TMCL instructions can be sent using a simple HTTP JSON interface.
 A serial interface (RS-485) is used to communicate with the TMCL module.

+Our first application is a motion controller for ["Shoot-Move-Shoot" timelapse](https://www.youtube.com/watch?v=dHVb6sCkjyk) video.

 ## Hardware

 MotorThing requires an ESP8266 MCU and a TMCL enabled stepper motor controller.